-4.2.1.2 Mathematical Description of the Precipitating Clouds from Cloud Physical Properties (PC-Ph) daytime algorithm
+4.2.1.1.2 Mathematical Description

 This section contains the description of the algorithm used to obtain the probability of precipitation from cloud top microphysical properties as well as it has been calibrated.
 Although the calibration methodology it is not completely rigorous mathematically it has been proved that it provides good results.